11 Simple Strategies to Develop a Shared Homeschool Vision With Your Spouse

 6. Align Your Teaching Approaches

 You might love hands-on learning while your spouse prefers textbooks.
 These differences don’t have to be deal-breakers.
-And here’s something important to remember: there’s no rule that says one parent has to do all the teaching.
+There’s no rule that says one parent has to do all the teaching!

-Remember that not every subject needs daily attention.
+Remember that not every subject needs to happen every day.
 Science and history can work well in focused blocks or weekend sessions.
 Be creative with your schedule to accommodate both parents’ strengths and availability.

 7. Present a United Front